-For over forty years I've taught about the spirituality of vegetarianism and our sacred relationship with the animal kingdom.
-Now that I'm working with others to develop a vision about how cut flower farming can help revitalize Detroit, I'd like to share what flowers are teaching me about God.
+For over forty years I've been teaching about the spirituality of vegetarianism and our sacred relationship with the animal kingdom.
+Now that I'm working with others to develop a vision about how cut flower farming can help revitalize at least 1% of all the vacant blighted land in Detroit, I'd like to share with you what flowers are teaching me about God.

 To begin with, natural things like flowers didn't come about by chance or natural selection.
 Just like every other aspect of the natural world, flowers are creations that exemplify the exquisite handiwork of God.
 As Lord Krishna says in the Bhagavad Gita, "Know that all opulent, beautiful and glorious creations spring from a spark of My splendor."
 Through nature, God is able to teach us, speak to us, and provide for us.
 It should be fairly obvious to most that God made flowers to provide for us, for the bulk of the food we eat comes from flowering plants.
 But to "see" how God uses flowers to teach us and speak to us, our hearts and souls must behold what our physical eyes cannot discern.